VishVandhan004/Web-Development-Projects/React_ToDoList/README.md

-# React To-Do List
+# TaskFlow - A Modern To-Do List App

-This is a simple **To-Do List** application built using **React.js**.
-It allows users to add tasks dynamically and displays them in a list format.
+The **TaskFlow - A Modern To-Do List App** is a simple and interactive task management application built using **React.js, JavaScript (ES6), HTML, and CSS**.
+It allows users to dynamically add and manage tasks with a seamless UI experience.
+The app leverages **React’s state management** for real-time updates and ensures a smooth workflow by automatically clearing input fields after adding tasks.
+With a **modular component-based structure**, it is designed for scalability and easy customization.
+Future enhancements include **task deletion, local storage integration, and a completion tracking system** for improved functionality.

 ## Features
 ✅ Add new tasks to the to-do list